peabodyAdmin/graphiti/aiden/docs/00-foundation.md

 - Large content may be chunked with internal linking

 **References**
-- ConversationTurns store Graphiti's `uuid` as `episodeId`
+- Alternatives link to Graphiti Episodes via `HAS_CONTENT` edges
 - WorkingMemory references Episodes via Graphiti `uuid`

 **Notes**
 - Episodes automatically trigger entity extraction via Graphiti
 - Extracted entities may be merged with user-created entities via deduplication
-- **Multiple Episodes per Turn:** When a Turn has multiple alternatives, each alternative owns a distinct `episodeId` so Graphiti content reflects the specific user revision or agent Process response.
+- **Multiple Episodes per Turn:** When a Turn has multiple alternatives, each alternative has its own `HAS_CONTENT` edge so Graphiti content reflects the specific user revision or agent Process response.

 ---